MunskyGroup/SSIT/README.md

 # How to Cite This Repository

-the SSIT is free to use or copy with citation of the authors and the above referenced packages (Expokit from Sidje) and (TensorToolbox from Bader et al).
-If you use the SSIT for your research, we would appreciate it if you could cite us as:
+The SSIT is free to use or copy with citation of the authors and the above referenced packages (Expokit from Sidje) and (TensorToolbox from Bader et al).
+If you use the SSIT for your research, we would appreciate it if you could cite us.

 - H. D. Vo, J. Cook, B. Munsky, 2023, Stochastic System Identification Toolbox, v1.0.0, https://doi.org/10.5281/zenodo.10023437

+To learn more about the history and use of the FSP, please explore the following papers.

-For use of FSP tools, please cite one or more of the following:
+For use of FSP, please read/cite one or more of the following:

-- B. Munsky, M. Khammash, "The finite state projection algorithm for the solution of the chemical master equation," J. Chemical Physics, 124:4, 2006.
+- B. Munsky, M. Khammash, "The finite state projection algorithm for the solution of the chemical master equation," J. Chemical Physics, 124:4, 2006. https://doi.org/10.1063/1.2145882
-- B Munsky, M Khammash, "The finite state projection approach for the analysis of stochastic noise in gene networks," IEEE Transactions on Automatic Control 53 (Special Issue), 201-214, 2008.
+- B Munsky, M Khammash, "The finite state projection approach for the analysis of stochastic noise in gene networks," IEEE Transactions on Automatic Control 53 (Special Issue), 201-214, 2008. https://ieeexplore.ieee.org/abstract/document/4439819
-- Z Fox, G Neuert, B Munsky, "Finite state projection based bounds to compare chemical master equation models using single-cell data," The Journal of chemical physics, 145:7, 2016.
+- Z Fox, G Neuert, B Munsky, "Finite state projection based bounds to compare chemical master equation models using single-cell data," The Journal of chemical physics, 145:7, 2016. https://pubs.aip.org/aip/jcp/article/145/7/074101/810475

-For use of FSP tools with model reductions, please cite one or more of the following:
+For use of FSP tools with model reductions, please read/cite one or more of the following:

-- S Peleš, B Munsky, M Khammash, "Reduction and solution of the chemical master equation using time scale separation and finite state projection," The Journal of chemical physics, 125:20, 2006.
+- S Peleš, B Munsky, M Khammash, "Reduction and solution of the chemical master equation using time scale separation and finite state projection," The Journal of chemical physics, 125:20, 2006. https://doi.org/10.1063/1.2397685
-- JJ Tapia, JR Faeder, B Munsky, "Adaptive coarse-graining for transient and quasi-equilibrium analyses of stochastic gene regulation," 2012 IEEE 51st IEEE Conference on Decision and Control (CDC), 5361-5366, 2012
+- JJ Tapia, JR Faeder, B Munsky, "Adaptive coarse-graining for transient and quasi-equilibrium analyses of stochastic gene regulation," 2012 IEEE 51st IEEE Conference on Decision and Control (CDC), 5361-5366, 2012. https://ieeexplore.ieee.org/abstract/document/6425828
-- HD Vo, Z Fox, A Baetica, B Munsky, "Bayesian estimation for stochastic gene expression using multifidelity models," The Journal of Physical Chemistry B, 123:10, 2217-2234, 2019.
+- HD Vo, Z Fox, A Baetica, B Munsky, "Bayesian estimation for stochastic gene expression using multifidelity models," The Journal of Physical Chemistry B, 123:10, 2217-2234, 2019. https://pubs.acs.org/doi/full/10.1021/acs.jpcb.8b10946

-For use of FSP forlikelihood calculation and model estimation, please cite one or more of the following:
+For use of FSP for likelihood calculation and model parameter estimation, please read/cite one or more of the following:

-- G. Neuert, B. Munsky, et al., "Systematic identification of signal-activated stochastic gene regulation", Science, 339:6119, 584-587, 2013.
+- G. Neuert, B. Munsky, et al., "Systematic identification of signal-activated stochastic gene regulation", Science, 339:6119, 584-587, 2013. https://www.science.org/doi/full/10.1126/science.1231456
-- B Munsky, Z Fox, G Neuert, "Integrating single-molecule experiments and discrete stochastic models to understand heterogeneous gene transcription dynamics," Methods 85, 12-21, 2015
+- B Munsky, Z Fox, G Neuert, "Integrating single-molecule experiments and discrete stochastic models to understand heterogeneous gene transcription dynamics," Methods 85, 12-21, 2015. https://www.sciencedirect.com/science/article/pii/S1046202315002510
-- B Munsky, G Li, ZR Fox, DP Shepherd, G Neuert, "Distribution shapes govern the discovery of predictive models for gene regulation," Proceedings of the National Academy of Sciences, 115:29, 7533-7538, 2018
+- B Munsky, G Li, ZR Fox, DP Shepherd, G Neuert, "Distribution shapes govern the discovery of predictive models for gene regulation," Proceedings of the National Academy of Sciences, 115:29, 7533-7538, 2018. https://www.pnas.org/doi/abs/10.1073/pnas.1804060115
-- D Kalb, HD Vo, S Adikari, E Hong-Geller, B Munsky, J Werner, Visualization and modeling of inhibition of IL-1β and TNF-α mRNA transcription at the single-cell level, Scientific Reports 11:1, 13692, 2021
+- D Kalb, HD Vo, S Adikari, E Hong-Geller, B Munsky, J Werner, Visualization and modeling of inhibition of IL-1β and TNF-α mRNA transcription at the single-cell level, Scientific Reports 11:1, 13692, 2021. https://www.nature.com/articles/s41598-021-92846-0
+- C Lou, B Stanton, YJ Chen, B Munsky, CA Voigt, Ribozyme-based insulator parts buffer synthetic circuits from genetic context, Nature biotechnology 30:11, 1137-1142, 2012. https://www.nature.com/articles/nbt.2401
+- DP Shepherd, N Li, et al, "Counting small RNA in pathogenic bacteria," Analytical Chemistry 85:10, 4938-4943, 2013. https://pubs.acs.org/doi/full/10.1021/ac303792p

+For use of the FSP to calculate escape and first passage times, please read/cite the following:

+- B Munsky, M Khammash, "Transient analysis of stochastic switches and trajectories with applications to gene regulatory networks," IET systems biology, 2:5, 323-333, 2008. https://digital-library.theiet.org/content/journals/10.1049/iet-syb_20070082

-For use of FIM for experiment design, please cite one of the following:
+For use of FIM for experiment design, please read/cite one of the following:

-- ZR Fox, B Munsky, "The finite state projection based Fisher information matrix approach to estimate information and optimize single-cell experiments," PLoS computational biology 15:1, e1006365, 2019
+- ZR Fox, B Munsky, "The finite state projection based Fisher information matrix approach to estimate information and optimize single-cell experiments," PLoS computational biology 15:1, e1006365, 2019. https://doi.org/10.1371/journal.pcbi.1006365
-- ZR Fox, G Neuert, B Munsky, "Optimal design of single-cell experiments within temporally fluctuating environments," Complexity 2020, 1-15, 2020
+- ZR Fox, G Neuert, B Munsky, "Optimal design of single-cell experiments within temporally fluctuating environments," Complexity 2020, 1-15, 2020. https://doi.org/10.1155/2020/8536365
-- HD Vo, LS Forero-Quintero, LU Aguilera, B Munsky, "Analysis and design of single-cell experiments to harvest fluctuation information while rejecting measurement noise," Frontiers in Cell and Developmental Biology 11, 1133994, 2023.
+- HD Vo, LS Forero-Quintero, LU Aguilera, B Munsky, "Analysis and design of single-cell experiments to harvest fluctuation information while rejecting measurement noise," Frontiers in Cell and Developmental Biology 11, 1133994, 2023. https://doi.org/10.3389/fcell.2023.1133994

+For more general insight on the use of quantitative models in biology, please read the q-bio Community written textbook:
+- B Munsky, WS Hlavacek, LS Tsimring (Editors), "Quantitative biology: theory, computational methods, and models, MIT Press, 2018.